A venture studio for young builders · NYC

 What's the difference between the Prototype Track and the Builder Track?

 The Prototype Track is where most builders start.
 It's a group setting where each builder develops their own idea and launches a prototype over six weeks.
 The Builder Track is 1:1 advisory for builders ready to take a prototype further, building real partnerships, funding, and getting it into the world.
-Some builders only need the Prototype Track.
+Some builders only want the Prototype Track.
 Some are ready for more.

 Where does it happen?